ecbrown7/stocks_vignette/README.md

 the endpoints.

 The S&P Oil & Gas Exploration & Production Industry Index is comprised of 61 constituents.
-In this, we’ll take a look at 3 of the biggest common stock contributors: Valero Energy Corporation (VLO), Marathon Oil Corporation (MRO), and Southwestern Energy Company (SWN).
-Additionally in the latter part of this section, we’ll take a look at 2 ETF’s that follow this industry index.
+In this, we’ll just take a look at one of the biggest common stock contributors, Valero Energy Corporation (VLO), to see generally how the oil industry has been doing.
+Additionally, in the latter part of this section, we’ll take a look at 2 ETF’s that follow this industry index.
 DRIP is a 2x leveraged *inverse* ETF, meaning DRIP returns 2x the inverse of the daily oil industry index performance.
 Conversely, GUSH tracks with the index and is a standard 2x leveraged ETF.
-Using data from the api, we’ll look into some basic stock endpoints, look at trends since 2020, and show some differences in the “Big 3” common stocks versus ETFs.
+Using data from the api, we’ll look into some basic stock endpoints, look at trends since 2020, and show some differences between VLO and those ETF’s.

 Let’s start with some simple application of the market cap function.
 This function queries the polygon api and returns the ticker of your search, marketcap, and year of you search.
-Here, I’m going to get the market cap value for each Big 3 ticker in 2020, 2021 and 2022 (in June of each year).
+Here, I’m going to get the market cap value for the VLO ticker in 2020, 2021 and 2022 (in June of each year).
 Then, I’m going to make a bar plot of the market caps by year to look for any trends.

-Starting with VLO:
+VLO:

 ``` r
 #Getting market cap for 2020 (non-weekend)